QingFeng-awa/AuModSite/en/index.md

 This is a documentation website for Among Us mods.
 Among Us is a strategy-based casual party game developed and published by Innersloth LLC.

 I have collected most of the Among Us mods for players to view.
-You can quickly learn about the H-series and non-H-series mods of Among Us through this website.
+You can quickly learn about the Host Mod and non-Host Mod mods of Among Us through this website.